Danny Graves: Cincinnati Reds

 In 2003, Graves was converted into a starter.
 He went 4–14 as a starter in 26 starts.

 In 2004, Graves was again used as a closer.
 On April 16, 2004, Graves gave up a milestone and game-tying home run to Sammy Sosa in the bottom of the ninth inning.
 The game ended two pitches later, with Graves allowing a walk-off home run to Moisés Alou.
 Graves went on to save 41 games in the 2004 season.

 The 2005 season did not start well for Graves.
 He struggled, posting a 7.36 ERA through 20 games.
 Fans in Cincinnati took notice and consistently booed Graves, leading up to a May 23 incident when Graves made an obscene hand gesture to a fan that leaned in the dugout after being called a "gook" while getting taken out of the game by Reds manager Dave Miley.
 The Reds quickly released Graves after the incident.

+Graves was inducted into the Cincinnati Reds Hall of Fame on July 15, 2023.

+New York Mets

-He was later signed as a free agent by the New York Mets on June 11, 2005.
+Graves was then signed as a free agent by the New York Mets on June 11, 2005.

 After putting up a 5.89 ERA with the Mets, he was designated for assignment on August 23, 2005.
 He cleared waivers and was sent to Triple-A Norfolk on August 26, but was called back to the Mets when rosters expanded.
 Graves was 0–2 with an 18.00 ERA in five games with Norfolk.